karmab/kcli/README.md

 ## Available parameters for profile/plan files

+- *cpumodel* Defaults to Westmere
+- *cpuflags* (optional).
+You can specify a list of strings with features to enable or use dict entries with *name* of the feature and *enable* either set to True or False.
+Note that the value for vmx is ignored, as it s handled by the nested flag
 - *numcpus* Defaults to 2
 - *memory* Defaults to 512M
 - *guestid* Defaults to guestrhel764